Grazing Goat Pictures

 Grazing Goat Pictures is an Indian film and TV production house launched in 2011 by Hindi film actor Akshay Kumar and Ashvini Yardi.
 Its first film was OMG – Oh My God! which won the National Film Award for Best Adapted Screenplay.
 The next film in their banner Fugly opened to mixed reviews.

 The company has also produced regional languages films like 72 Miles (Marathi) and Bhaji in Problem (Punjabi).
 Both of these opened to positive reviews from critics.
 The former one was screened at the London and Pune International Film Festivals and won 3 awards at the 2014 Maharashtra State Film Awards ceremony.
 The company has also produced the Hindi soap opera Jamai Raja which airs on Zee TV.
 Kumar had appearances in all of his films except 72 Miles.

 A YouTube channel FOMO Fashion On My Own was launched in 2013.
 It has been credited as India's first Hindi fashion channel.

 History

-Akshay Kumar had launched production house Hari Om Entertainment in 2008.
+Akshay Kumar had launched production house Cape Of Good Films in 2008.
 Ashvini Yardi had previously worked with Colors and Zee TV as Head of Programming.
 When she read the script of OMG – Oh My God!, she decided to produce it and launched a company in association with Kumar.
 The company is based in Juhu, Mumbai and the head office's interior is designed by Kumar's wife Twinkle Khanna.